skip to content

 Sociology Research

-Simone Schneider is a doctoral researcher in the Department of Sociology at the University of Cambridge, where she also serves as a PhD student representative.
-Her research interests span the areas of intimacy, sexuality, social inequality, and social theory.
+Simone Schneider is a doctoral researcher in the Department of Sociology at the University of Cambridge, where she co-leads the Gender & Sexuality Research Cluster.
+Her research interests span intimacy, sexuality, culture, and social inequalities.
+Simone will be on the academic job market in autumn of 2025.

-In her dissertation project, Simone explores meanings and experiences of infidelity in intimate relationships in contemporary England.
-As part of this project, she is conducting qualitative interviews with people who experienced infidelity themselves, as well as a discourse analysis of dating platforms geared at infidelity.
-Through the lens of infidelity, Simone is engaging with wider questions around social norms, morality, and inequality.
+Simone studies cultural and social processes in the realms of intimacy and sexuality.
+In her dissertation, she examines norms, meanings, and practices of infidelity in intimate relationships.
+As part of this project, she conducts qualitative interviews with people who experienced infidelity, and a discourse analysis of dating platforms geared at infidelity.
+Through the lens of infidelity, Simone engages with wider questions around social norms, morality, and inequality.

 Research Interests

-infidelity, intimacy, sexuality, gender, social inequality, social theory, research methods
+Intimacy, sexuality, culture, gender, emotions, morality, social theory, research methods

 Teaching